An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 @dec = 12.2234

-So with strict checks in force, there would be no default length for char, nchar, varchar, nvarchar, binary and varbinary.
-And there would be no default precision or scale for decimal and numeric.
+So with strict checks in force, there would be no default length for char, nchar, varchar, nvarchar, binary and varbinary, but you must always specify it explicitly.
+Nor would there be any default precision or scale for decimal and numeric.
 And for consistency, scale should also be mandatory for time, datetime2 and datetimeoffset.

 SELECT cast(intcol AS varchar)